-9.19.1 If a driver's destination is located off a designated roadway (at passenger terminal gates, aircraft parking positions, or equipment parking areas) the marked roadway shall be used as long as possible.
+a.
+If a driver's destination is located off a designated roadway (at passenger terminal gates, aircraft parking positions, or equipment parking areas) the marked roadway shall be used as long as possible.
 Vehicles entering and exiting aircraft aprons and ramp areas shall use all due care; the shortest route must be taken to/from the roadway.
-Entrances/exits to access lanes are delineated by elevated red retro- reflective markers.
+Entrances/exits to access lanes are delineated by elevated red retroreflective markers.

-- 9.19.2 Access lanes may be used only if it does not hinder or endanger taxiing aircraft traffic.
-Access lanes must be used with special care and attention and must be cleared immediately if aircraft approach. - 9.19.3 Vehicles are prohibited from leaving marked roadways, or driving on Aircraft Movement Areas, unless escorted by ONT Airport Operations, OPD Airport Bureau or OFD Station 10 personnel. - 9.19.4 Vehicles are prohibited from driving through aircraft parking positions and passenger terminal gates. - 9.19.5 No person shall drive a vehicle under the movable section of a Passenger Boarding Bridge (PBB).
-However, you may drive under the fixed link walk-bridge sections at Gate 204 and 405, where required to enter or exit the airline baggage buildings of Terminal 2 and 4.
+- b.
+Access lanes may be used only if it does not hinder or endanger taxiing aircraft traffic.
+Access lanes must be used with special care and attention and must be cleared immediately if aircraft approach. - c.
+Vehicles are prohibited from leaving marked roadways, or driving on Aircraft Movement Areas, unless escorted by ONT Airside Operations, OPD Airport Bureau or OFD Station 10 personnel. - d.
+Vehicles are prohibited from driving through aircraft parking positions and passenger terminal gates.

-9.20 Speed Limits
+9.20 Speed Limits: